nickryand/grinder-cookbook/README.md

 * node[:grinder][:httpPort] - Listen port for the Console process
 * node[:grinder][:jars_dir] - extra jar file storage (This director is added to the java classpath)
 * node[:grinder][:classpath] - Array of paths to be added to the classpath (This attribute is appended to during the chef run)
-* node[:grinder][:jython][:upgrade] - Boolean to enable jython upgrade
+* node[:grinder][:jython][:upgrade] - Boolean to enable Jython upgrade
 * node[:grinder][:jython][:url] - URL to the upgraded Jython jar
 * node[:grinder][:jython][:checksum] - Checksum for the upgraded Jython jar
 * node[:grinder][:pypi][:modules] - Array of Pypi modules to install (See plugins.rb recipe)

 The grinder.properties file has several tuneables that are used to control the behavior of The Grinder.
 There are a number of them listed inside the default attributes file.
 However, the default recipe is written in such a way that simply adding a value to the node[:grinder][:properties] will make it into the grinder.properties file.

 If your configuration looked like this: